Gravity Flow Racking

 Gravity flow rack, also known as container, carton or case flow rack, is a great solution for creating the most efficient rack system for stocking and picking.
 By creating a separation between pickers and stockers you will see instant benefits including: increased iroductivity and workflow, more accurate picking, greater number of facings and minimal moving with easy reach.

 Gravity flow rack allows you to store up to 150% more stock in the same space when compared to static pallet rack.
 It’s also quick and easy to convert your static pallet rack into a carton flow system.
 If you have questions on how to do this, or would like to learn more about our heavy-duty pallet flow racks for your warehouse or distribution center, reach out to our knowledgeable staff.
 Contact us or call at 888-558-1830.

 Q. How do I choose the right flow racking?

-Q. What sizes are available for flow rack?
+Q. What sizes are available?

 A. Capacities of the different flow racking styles will depend on the configuration, the lane or track, the roller center locations, and the unsupported spans in the system.
 In general, carton flow has the least amount of capacity, span track is mid-level, and flex track is higher capacity when supported properly.
 Warehouse1 in-house design experts can help you design a system that is suited for your specific needs.

-Q. How much does flow rack cost?
+Q. How much does a flow rack system cost?